Aveek-Saha/blog/content/post/chrome-dinosaur-game-tutorial-with-phaser.md

 }
 {{< / highlight >}}

-There are 2 more methods we need to implement, one for checking if the up arrow is held down, and one to check if its released.
+There are 2 more methods we need to implement, one for checking if the up arrow is held down, and one to check if it's released.

 {{< highlight javascript >}}